Farnham Royal: History

 From 1952 to 1957, Barnardo's operated a home for girls at Long Close on Black Pond Lane.

 Amenities

 The two largest categories of land use are green space which is forest or golf course (Burnham Beeches which has a hotel and café) and secondly domestic gardens which accounted for 34% of land use as at the 2011 census.

 At a focal point of the developed village hub, on the site of two mini-roundabouts, stood the old water pump, removed in the 1970s to a museum.
 Just after 2000 the water pump was brought back is on the green nearby, next to the Duke's Head pub.

 Farnham Park National Baseball & Softball Complex, the UK's only purpose-built baseball and softball facility, is also located within Farnham Park Playing Fields, and is operated by BaseballSoftballUK.

+Farnham Park also plays host to Farnham Royal Rugby Club, formerly Old Pennanians Rugby Club.
+Founded in 1962, the club has always played in Farnham Park and is drenched in Rugby history.
+The Australian Rugby World Cup winning side of 1999 trained at Farnham Royal Rugby Club and made the 1st Team captain, Oli Isernia, an honorary squad member who was present with them upon their win and was invited to the changing room and trophy ceremony.

+Presently, Farnham Royal Rugby Club play out of Farnham Park in the Bucks, Berks and Oxon 3 South League, after obtaining promotion in the 2022/23 season.